ethereum/consensus-specs/specs/phase0/validator.md

 ## Phase 0 attestation subnet stability

 Because Phase 0 does not have shards and thus does not have Shard Committees, there is no stable backbone to the attestation subnets (`beacon_attestation_{subnet_id}`).
-To provide this stability, each validator must:
+To provide this stability, each node must, regardless of the number of validators it's serving:

-* Randomly select and remain subscribed to `RANDOM_SUBNETS_PER_VALIDATOR` attestation subnets
+* Randomly select and remain subscribed to at least `RANDOM_SUBNETS_PER_NODE` attestation subnets
 * Maintain advertisement of the randomly selected subnets in their node's ENR `attnets` entry by setting the randomly selected `subnet_id` bits to `True` (e.g. `ENR["attnets"][subnet_id] = True`) for all persistent attestation subnets
 * Set the lifetime of each random subscription to a random number of epochs between `EPOCHS_PER_RANDOM_SUBNET_SUBSCRIPTION` and `2 * EPOCHS_PER_RANDOM_SUBNET_SUBSCRIPTION]`.
 At the end of life for a subscription, select a new random subnet, update subnet subscriptions, and publish an updated ENR